Teachers

 Solène Gicquel

 Solène comes from Alsace and has lived in many regions in France before arriving in Portland in June 2022.
 She has a doctorate in Mechanics from l’Université de Rennes 1 and was most recently a nuclear reactor Research Project Manager in France.
 She has traveled extensively in Europe and now enjoys exploring the northwest with her family.
 She has diverse interests — from cooking, gardening, and travel, to literature and civilization.
-Solène currently offers conversation sessions both in person and on zoom.

 Audrey Ike